ResidentMario/geoplot-data/README.md

 # geoplot-data

 This repository archives the raw data files used by the geoplot examples and documentation.
-Zip this up and stick it in `geoplot/datasets` as `examples.zip`.
+It is distributed via Quilt.
+See `CONTRIBUTING.md` in the `geoplot` repository for more information.